 A selection of awards for young artists

-Prix de Rome is the oldest and most important award in the Netherlands for artists below the age of 40 years.
-The Prix de Rome Fine Art is awarded once every two years and the Prix de Rome Architecture once every four years.
+Prix de Rome is the oldest and most important award in the Netherlands for artists below the age of 35 years.
+The Prix de Rome Fine Art is awarded once every two years.
 The award entails a prize of € 40,000 and a working period in Rome.

 Koninklijke Prijs voor Vrije Schilderkunst (royal subsidy for painting) is founded by king Willem III in 1871.
 The prize intends to encourage young talented painters.
-It is awarded annually by King Willem-Alexander to four painters under 35.
+It is awarded annually by King Willem-Alexander to a number of painters under 35.

-Theodora Niemeijerprijs Price to stimulate the work of young, female artists that is handed out once every two years.
-The winner not only receives an amount € 10,000 but she will exhibit in the Van Abbemuseum for half a year.
+Theodora Niemeijerprijs is a price to stimulate the work of young, female artists that is handed out once every two years.
+The winner not only receives an amount of € 10,000 euro but she will also exhibit in the Van Abbemuseum for half a year.

 Hermine van Bers kunstprijs is a price to stimulate the work of young artists and is awarded alternately in Leiden and Maastricht each year.
 The prize contains € 2,500 and a medal.